* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Geofencing and Employee Verification

-Geofencing tools confirm your employee is actually where the work is.
-Without it, you risk employees clocking in outside of the job site, wasting your money while they count the drive time as their work for you.
-It also helps when they forget to clock out, as some systems send notifications or automatically log you out when you leave the job site.
+Geofencing tools confirm an employee is actually where the work is being done.
+Without it, you risk employees clocking in outside of the job site.
+It also helps when they forget to clock out, as some systems send notifications or automatically log you out when an employee leaves the job site.

 Other tools go too far in the other direction, clocking people in automatically just for driving past the job site.
 In this case, you’re trading convenience for accuracy, an important consideration when picking your tools.